 - 2-3 cups water

 - In a saucepan, bring water to boil and then remove from heat.
-Add the walnut powder and let it steep for 6-8 hours or overnight.
+Add the walnut powder and let it steep for six to eight hours or overnight.

 - Apply to hair, comb through, then dry in the sun.
 Leave in for 30 minutes to one hour, then rinse out.
 Repeat daily as needed until desired hair colour has been achieved (may need to repeat every few days or weekly to maintain hair colour).
 This turns hair VERY DARK, and works especially well for grey hair.

-Due to the known mutagenic properties of juglone, some sources caution against prolonged use of black walnut hull when pregnant or nursing.
+It’s important to note that prolonged use of black walnut hull is cautioned, as emphasised by Katie Wells in one of her articles on her website, Wellness Mama, ‘due to the known mutagenic properties of juglone, some sources caution against prolonged use of black walnut hull when pregnant or nursing.’